stefanofa/awesome/TOPICS.md

 ## design-md

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 ## design-system

-*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - Collection of DESIGN.md files that capture design systems from popular websites.
-Drop one into your project and let coding agents build matching UI.
+*   [VoltAgent/awesome-design-md](https://github.com/VoltAgent/awesome-design-md) - A collection of DESIGN.md files inspired by popular brand design systems.
+Drop one into your project and let coding agents generate a matching UI.

 *   [sakofchit/system.css](https://github.com/sakofchit/system.css) - A design system for building retro Apple interfaces